myflashlab/alarmManager-ANE/README.md

 ![Alarm Manager ANE](http://www.myflashlabs.com/wp-content/uploads/2015/11/product_adobe-air-ane-alarm-manager-595x738.jpg)

 # Tech Details
-with the current first release of this extension we are supporting Android only but we are working on the iOS version too and we will update the extension as soon as it’s ready but it’s worthy to mention that you cannot be much creative with the iOS version of this extension! the reason is simple, it’s because iOS has limited dev access to background processes. you may learn more about this on [apple here] (https://developer.apple.com/library/ios/documentation/iPhone/Reference/UILocalNotification_Class/).
+with the current first release of this extension we are supporting Android only but we are working on the iOS version too and we will update the extension as soon as it's ready but it's worthy to mention that you cannot be much creative with the iOS version of this extension! the reason is simple, it's because iOS has limited dev access to background processes. you may learn more about this on [apple here] (https://developer.apple.com/library/ios/documentation/iPhone/Reference/UILocalNotification_Class/).
 So, with the coming soon iOS version of this extension we will support UILocalNotification which sends local notifications to iOS based on a defined date and time.
-That’s the best you can do with iOS when it comes to Alarm Management!
+That's the best you can do with iOS when it comes to Alarm Management!

 # Tutorials
 [How to embed ANEs into **FlashBuilder**, **FlashCC** and **FlashDevelop**](https://www.youtube.com/watch?v=Oubsb_3F3ec&list=PL_mmSjScdnxnSDTMYb1iDX4LemhIJrt1O)